altimmons/LangNotes/Python.md

   `-r`, `--requirement <file>`    Uninstall all the packages listed in the given requirements file.
 This option can be used multiple times.
   `-y`, `--yes`                   Don't ask for confirmation of uninstall deletions.

+### Find out where something is installed

+`pip show sympy`

+the show command lists the directory.

+Allegedly things are saved in %APPDATA%\pip or something.
+But not for mine.con
 ## Environments

 ### Virtualenv